redhat-openshift-ecosystem/opct/docs/dev.md

 **Adding new Architecture**

-If you are looking to test new platform, you must add it when creating the manifest in [`hack/image-mirror-sonobuoy/mirror.sh`][image-mirror-sonobuoy]:
+If you are looking to test a new platform, you must add it when creating the manifest in [`hack/image-mirror-sonobuoy/mirror.sh`][image-mirror-sonobuoy]:

 ```bash
 BUILD_PLATFORMS+=( ["windows-amd64"]="windows/amd64" )